Ofgem increases price cap as winter fuel payments are withdrawn for millions

 Pensioners struggling to heat their homes should consider using electric blankets to keep warm as they are cheaper to run, according to an energy boss.

-“With temperatures now plunging and far less support available many are getting deeper into debt trying to keep warm.
+“With temperatures now plunging and far less support available, many are getting deeper into debt trying to keep warm.

 “Now we know there will be no let up into January and beyond.
 Targeted government support is essential to save millions from the misery and danger of a cold home.”

-David Southgate, policy manager at disability equality charity Scope, said the move was “a bitter pill to swallow for the many disabled people who face sky-high bills because they have no choice but to use more energy.”
+David Southgate, policy manager at disability equality charity Scope, said the move was “a bitter pill to swallow for the many disabled people who face sky-high bills because they have no choice but to use more energy”.

 Prices are still higher than before Russia’s invasion of Ukraine by about a half.
-Russia is a large producer of natural gas and in 2022 it started to shut off supply.
+Russia is a large producer of natural gas and in 2022 it started to shut off supplies.
 European nations at the same time wanted to avoid buying Russian gas and thus funding Vladimir Putin’s war on Ukraine.
 This meant other gas producers like Qatar, Norway and the US could raise their prices, and they did.

 Tim Jarvis, director general of markets at Ofgem, said: “While today’s change means the cap has remained relatively stable, we understand that the cost of energy remains a challenge for too many households.